reynier0611/reynier0611.github.io/alice/its3_test_beam.md

 The first one basically removes the noisy and dead pixels from the sample.

 The secound one gathers the information necessary to align the layers.

+[This](https://twiki.cern.ch/twiki/bin/view/ALICE/ITS3WP3DESY2020August?id=1&filename=IMG_2726.jpg#igp1) is the page where you can find the details of the setup for the example.

+All test beam runs in the past are [here](https://twiki.cern.ch/twiki/bin/view/ALICE/ITS3WP3).